Everything To Know About Conditional Transfer In Property Law

 • The party asked the other party to end the marriage and divorce the husband for the transfer to be completed.

 • This is an immoral act that violates the other party’s interests.
-Hence, it was termed void, and the court held it invalid to go through with an act against public policy.
+Hence, it was termed void, and the court held that it was invalid to proceed with an act against public policy.

-• It is a mandatory condition that is to be strictly followed and completed.
-The transfer can be completed only after the subsequent has been done.
+• It is a mandatory condition that must be strictly followed and completed.
+The transfer can be completed only after the subsequent has been completed.

 • For example, X offers to transfer the property to you on the condition that Y causes injury to Z. This is immoral and void.
 The transfer cannot go through with such types of conditions.